-Start with the Oude Kerk, the special thing about this church is that it is a typical example of a Catholic cathedral that you can find in Europe.
-The cathedral has large high windows that let in a lot of light, tombstones on the floor that are very impressive to see and the architecture is unique to see.
+Starting with the Oude Kerk, the special thing about this church is that it is a typical example of a Catholic cathedral that you can find in Europe.
+The church has large high windows that let in a lot of light, tombstones on the floor that are very impressive to see and the architecture is unique to see.
 Because of all these details, the Oude Kerk is one of the most beautiful things you can see in Amsterdam.

 After the Oude Kerk, you walk to the Damrak.
 At the water, you see a couple of canal houses that are beautiful.
 The condition of the buildings and the way they are built make it a unique picture.
 If you stand in front of the water and look to the left you will see the central station.
 Try to look closely at all the architectural details of the building.
 This was designed by Pierre Cuypers, he also designed the Rijksmuseum.

 Continue to the Dam of Amsterdam.
 On the way to it, you will see the Beurs van Berlage on the left.
 Exhibitions can often be seen in this historic building.
 If you walk a little further you will arrive at the Dam of Amsterdam.
 This is one of the most beautiful squares in Amsterdam.
 The Royal Palace and the Gothic New Church are located on Dam Square.
-You can visit the Royal Palace, if you want to learn more about the Royal family is recommended to visit, check availability here.
+You can visit the Royal Palace, if you want to learn more about the Royal family its recommended to visit, check availability here.
 The Nieuwe Kerk dates from the 14th century and is now used to admire exhibitions.